silinternational/ecs-deploy/README.md

 containers is known as a Task.
 Due to the way docker implements networking, generally you can only run one Task per Task Definition per Container Instance (the virtual machines providing the cluster infrastructure).

-Task Definitions are automatically version controlled---the actual name of a Task Definition is composed of two parts, the Family name, and a version number, like so: `phpMyAdmin:3`
+Task Definitions are automatically version controlled.
+The actual name of a Task Definition is composed of two parts, the Family name, and a version number, like so: `phpMyAdmin:3`

 Since a Task is supposed to be a fully self-contained "worker unit" of a broader application, Amazon uses another configuration